 The Need to Be Authentic

-In April of this year, Southwest Airlines suffered an enormous setback to their reputation when an engine blew up mid-flight, killing one person onboard.
+In April of 2018, Southwest Airlines suffered an enormous setback to their reputation when an engine blew up mid-flight, killing one person onboard.
 Luckily, the airplane landed safely and the entire fleet was grounded.

 The Same Goes for Smaller Business